 You just did.

 Got more questions about baptism?
-Check out Paul’s Water Baptism Study Note on Patreon.
+Check out Paul’s study note “What is the baptism that saves?” on Patreon.